Maine Defamation Laws & Standards

 Defining Defamation in Maine

-The defamation statute of limitations in Maine is two years.
+Maine’s defamation statute of limitations is two years.

 Who is a Public Figure According to Maine?